 To Remain in the EU

-The result then to be based on a simple majority or a second vote after one vote is eliminated.
+The result then to be based either on a simple majority or better, a second vote after one choice is eliminated.

-Anything less would leave a huge swathe of citizens feeling disempowered and ignored.
+Anything less than giving three options would leave a huge swathe of citizens feeling disempowered and ignored.

 The referendum needs to be far better supervised to make sure expenditure constraints are observed and unattributal social media and foreign interference is blocked.

-I have just listened to May speaking in Parliament and answering questions for over an hour.
+I have listened to May speaking in Parliament and answering questions now for hurss.
 Over and over she made it plain the only choice she will allow is her deal or no deal.
 Her calls for “dialogue” with her own and other parties have shown her totally rigid in sticking to her “my deal or no deal” mantra.
 Terrifying.